 Moxon-Emre I, Bouffet E, Taylor MD, Laperriere N, Scantlebury N, Law N, Spiegler B, Malkin D, Janzen L, Mabbott DJ.
 (2014).
 The impact of craniospinal dose, boost volume and neurological complications on intellectual outcome in patients with medulloblastoma.
 Journal of Clinical Oncology, 32(17), 1760-1768.

 Law N. White matter pathways: Understanding the impact of radiation on brain functioning.
 Pediatric Oncology Group of Ontario (POGO) 2012/2013 Donor Report, pp 8-9.

-Aug 2015- present: Member, Working Group for a new pediatric post-operative Cerebellar Mutism Syndrome scoring scale (scale to be presented at ISPNO, 2016)
+Aug 2015- present: Member, Working Group for a new pediatric post-operative Cerebellar Mutism Syndrome (CMS) scoring scale.

-Jun 2014- present: Member, Posterior Fossa Society, an international group of researchers and health care professionals who are dedicated to research into the causes, features, treatment and prevention of the PFS and CCAS in children and adults
+Jun 2014- present: Member, Posterior Fossa Society, an international group of researchers and health care professionals who are dedicated to research into the causes, features, treatment and prevention of the Posterior Fossa Syndrome (PFS) and Cerebellar Cognitive Affective Syndrome (CCAS) in children and adults.

 Apr 2020-present: Member, Ontario Psychological Association (OPA) Disaster Response Network (DRN), COVID-19 Mental Health Support Strategy.